vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ![main](main.png)
 _main function_

-Right before going into vm_entry it's assigning value to the 3 registers.
-It's not a deafult x64 __fastcall calling convension but come on it's VMProtect!
-It'd do anything dirty.
-you can assume that they could be used in vm_entry.
-Keep it in mind and carry on.
+Just before entering vm_entry, the code assigns values to three registers.
+This doesn't conform to the standard x64 `__fastcall` calling convention, but we're dealing with VMProtect here!
+It's known for employing unconventional techniques.

+We can reasonably assume that these register assignments might be utilized within vm.
+It's important to keep this in mind as we continue our analysis.

 ```nasm
 mov     r8d, 3